 Or, try these combination homeopathic eye drops.

+Uveitis is inflammation of the whole eye.
+It’s not very common.
 It’s usually caused by a systemic infection or disease.
-This condition is very painful, and your dog may avoid bright light.
+This is a painful condition, and your dog may avoid bright light.

 Infectious causes include:

 - Viral diseases (rabies, distemper)

 - Bacterial diseases (Lyme disease, leptospirosis)

 - Parasitic diseases (toxoplasmosis, ehrlichiosis)

 - (In rare cases) Fungal diseases (blastomycosis, histoplasmosis, cryptococcosis, coccidioidomycosis)

 - Metabolic disease (like diabetes) or high blood pressure

 So you’ll likely need your vet’s help in figuring out the root of the problem.
 Once you know the cause, your vet can help you with a treatment plan.

 If it’s a bacterial infection, the treatment will be intense but it gets better in a few days.
 There are more serious problems if it’s a viral disease like distemper.
 For a fungal infection, the red eye will get better after the whole dog is treated.